jploskonka/code4000/presentations/quality.md

 ---

-# How to solve it?
+# How to solve them?

 ---